wbober/nrf5-scripts/readme.md

 =========

 `nrf_make [args]`
-Build using selected defaults.
+Build using selected Makefile.
 Instead of going into the folder where the makefile is you can run `nrf_make` directly from the example folder.
 The function will find the makefile, cd to the location and run `make`.
+If there are multiple Makefiles present then allows for selecting one.

 Additional arguments are passed to `make` command.

 `nrf_flash [hex]`
 Flash using selected defaults.
 If hex file isn't specified the function will try to find one in subfolders.
+If there are multiple Development Kits attached then allows for selecting which one should be flashed.

 `nrf_sign`
 Sing hexfile and generate a package.
 The function will try to find a